sarutlaa/tinitiate-aws-glue/markdown/aws-iam.md

   <img src="images/IAM_3.png" alt="User Groups Example" width="600"/>
 </p>

-Lets create a sample policy that defines permissions to read an S3 bucket for a user.
+Lets create a sample policy on AWS IAM Console in the class that defines permissions to read an S3 bucket for a Students group and Read and Write access to Instructors.
 Before that, let's get an quick understanding on
 #### What is an S3 Bucket?
 An S3 bucket is a virtual container within AWS Simple Storage Service (S3) designed to store and manage any amount of data.